survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 ## Enabling `NamedModulesPlugin`

 Webpack uses number based IDs for the module code it generates.
-The problem is that they are difficult to work with and can lead to difficult to debug issues, particularly with hashing.
-This is why webpack provides two plugins:
+The problem is that they are difficult to work with and can lead to painful to debug issues, particularly with hashing.
+For this reason webpack provides two plugins:

 * `NamedModulesPlugin` replaces module IDs with paths to the modules making it ideal for development.
 * `HashedModuleIdsPlugin` does the same except it hashes the result and hides the path information.